George Edwardes: Life and career

 Edwardes was born at Great Grimsby, Lincolnshire, England.
 He was the eldest of four sons and three daughters of James Edwards, comptroller of customs, and his wife, Eleanor Widdup.
-Edwardes' parents were Roman Catholics from Wexford, Ireland.
+Edwardes's parents were Roman Catholics from Wexford, Ireland.
 He attended St James's College, in Clee, after which he was sent to London to take the examination for the Royal Military Academy.
-However, his cousins were Irish theatre managers John and Michael Gunn, and they obtained a job for him at Leicester's Royal Opera House.
+He did not enter the Academy, however, because his cousins, Irish theatre managers John and Michael Gunn, obtained a job for him at Leicester's Royal Opera House.

 Early career

 Michael Gunn met Richard D'Oyly Carte in 1875 and later became a partner in his production company.
-He and young Edwardes moved to London to work for Carte at the Opera Comique in the late 1870s, with Edwardes being given the trusted position of treasurer.
+He and young Edwardes moved to London to work for Carte at the Opera Comique in the mid-1870s, with Edwardes being given the trusted position of treasurer.
 He eventually became Carte's manager at the Opera Comique and then was Carte's first managing director of the Savoy Theatre in 1881, helping to produce several of the famous Gilbert and Sullivan comic operas until 1885.
 During this time, he added the "e" to his surname.
-While working at the Opera Comique, Edwardes met his future wife, singer Julia Gwynne, whom he brought to the D'Oyly Carte Opera Company, where she became a principal player.
+While working at the Opera Comique, Edwardes met his future wife, the singer Julia Gwynne, who was appearing with the D'Oyly Carte Opera Company, where she was playing small principal roles.
 The couple married in 1885 and produced three daughters, including one named Dorothy, and a son, D'Arcy.

 In 1885, Edwardes was hired to succeed John Hollingshead as manager at the Gaiety Theatre, producing the burlesques in which the Gaiety specialised.
 Together, they produced Little Jack Sheppard a burlesque in a full-length format with an original score by Meyer Lutz, which opened at Christmas 1885.
 After this, in 1886, Hollingshead retired, and from then on the Guv'nor (as Edwardes came to be known) was in charge, with the assistance of the theatre's star player, Nellie Farren.